-For many I speak with about fibromyalgia, thyroid issues are also a concern.
+For many I speak with about long-term fatigue, thyroid issues are also a concern.
 Not only are many diagnosed with thyroid dysfunction, many more suspect that the labs aren’t telling the whole story.
 Doctor’s say their thyroid is fine, but they don’t ‘feel’ fine.
-They experience the symptoms regardless of labs and though many of the symptoms for fibromyalgia and hypothyroidism are the same or similar enough that you can’t tell the difference, people still suspect thyroid problems.
+They experience the symptoms regardless of what the labs indicate.

 A few of the more common symptoms are weight gain, fatigue, brain fog, depression and severe muscle and joint pain.
 This gland, located in the front of your neck, secretes hormones that control weight management, energy, how you metabolize food, sleep and many other functions.